asogaard/adversarial/README.md

 ## Running on lxplus

-*Notice:* It is not recommended to perform any substantial training on lxplus, since the nodes are not suited for the heavy computations required.
-Testing, plotting, etc. will be supported on lxplus
+**Notice:** Although supported, it is not recommended to perform any substantial training on lxplus, since the nodes are not suited for the heavy computations required.

 ### Environment